Basal cell carcinoma

 Treatment of BCC

 The treatment for a BCC depends on its type, size and location, the number to be treated, and the preference or expertise of the doctor.
-Possibilities include:
+Biopsy may be recommended to confirm BCC and subtype of BCC prior to selection of the most suitable treatment for an individual lesion.

 Superficial skin surgery